Spotlight on Oracy

 Your pupils have a lot to say but might lack the skills needed to express themselves.
 Feeling listened to and being heard brings young people out of their shells and gives them the ability to put their best foot forward in life.

-Find out more how a high quality oracy education can improve a students' confidence.
+Discover how a high quality oracy education can improve a students' confidence.

 SEND